linomp/acoustic-cam-usfq/README.md

 - LabView 2017 SP1
   - Note: uncheck the VI Package Manager 2017 option; the latest version directly from their website works better.
 - [VI Package Manager (VIPM)](https://www.vipm.io/download/)
-  - Note: hit the button that looks like a "refresh" icon, to update the package repository so VIPM will work correctly.
+  - Note: after installing, hit the button that looks like a "refresh" icon to update the package repository so VIPM will work correctly.

 It is recommended to install these packages with VIPM, in this exact order:
 - [OpenG Libraries](https://www.vipm.io/package/openg.org_lib_openg_toolkit/)